Phone: 406.243.2243 (voice mail) or 406.282.4602 (cell)

 What’s an Assistance Animal?

-In partnership with the Residence Life Office, Disability Services serves as the campus authority for verification of disability for students or their family members who plan to bring an assistance or therapy animal to the University of Montana’s housing facilities.
+In partnership with UM Housing, Disability Services serves as the campus authority for verification of disability for students or their family members who plan to bring an assistance animal to the University of Montana’s housing facilities.

-Prior to moving into any university housing facility, students, who wish to have an assistance or therapy animal to the housing, must notify the Residence Life Office and proceed the following steps:
+Prior to moving into any university housing facility, students, who wish to have an assistance animal to the housing, must notify UM Housing and proceed the following steps:

 - Contact Disability Services at 406.243.2243 to make an intake appointment with a Disability Services coordinator.